moon0440/nix-flake-rust/README.md

-# Rust Development with Nix Flake
+# Nix Flake: Rust Development

 Welcome to my template, designed to streamline your Rust development process using Nix.
 This comprehensive guide aims to provide you with a detailed understanding of how to leverage various tools for an efficient and organized development workflow in Rust.
 We utilize Nix, a powerful package manager, to create a consistent development environment.
 Alongside, we integrate several tools, each serving a unique purpose in enhancing your Rust programming experience.